Eikholt Conference 2025 Orientation and Mobility - The Way Forward

 Lecturers

-Here you will find a presentation of lecturers, you can look forward to it!
-More will be presented soon.
+Here you'll find a presentation of the lecturers, you can look forward to it!

 Marius Langeland Myklebust